adithyaM1/california-housing-predictor/Input_Features.md

 ###  Model Architecture Overview

-This price prediction model uses a **Linear Regression** to predict median house values in California based on 8 census-derived features.
+This price prediction model uses a ** **Random Forest Regressor*** to predict median house values in California based on 8 census-derived features.
 The model is implemented using **Scikit-learn**, trained on the California Housing dataset, and deployed using **Streamlit**.

 ---